Introducing new battlemap creation software for tabletop RPGs

 Make your maps using top-notch professional Add-On content, or using your own content, or a mix of both.

-I’m making the software itself very affordable, so you should have plenty of money left over to purchase some content Add-Ons.
+I’ve made the software itself very affordable (a one-time purchase, not a recurring monthly fee), so you should have plenty of money left over to purchase some content Add-Ons.

 Although it’s primarily intended for creating battlemaps (in any genre), the program will provide enough flexibility that, given the right content, you’ll also be able to create other types of maps, ranging from area maps to deep space.
 You can use the program to make high-resolution maps for printing, or lower- resolution maps for use in your favorite virtual tabletop software.

 The user interface for MapForge is thematically generic, but attractive and modern.
 And it should appeal to you whether you’re the type who prefers to click on buttons and choose menu commands to get things done, or of you’re the power-user type who likes to use hotkeys to get things done even quicker.

 Whether you’re a Windows user or a Mac user, MapForge has you covered.
 And if you have a MapForge license and someday decide to switch platforms, you can just request a new license code for the new operating system, free of charge.